krishauser/Klampt/Python/docs/source/Manual-FileTypes.rst

          -  ``automass`` (value "0" or "1", optional): the object’s COM and inertia matrix will be set automatically from the geometry.
+         -  ``automassSurfaceFraction`` (float, optional): if automass = 1, the COM and inertia will imagine this fraction of the volume of the geometry to be concentrated at the surface.
          -  ``kRestitution``, ``kFriction``, ``kStiffness``, ``kDamping`` (Reals, optional, defaults 0.5, 0.5, inf, inf): set the constitutive parameters of the object.